maplibre/maplibre.github.io/content/news/2023-01-23-maplibre-user-group-japan/index.md

 Twitter Space: https://twitter.com/i/spaces/1OyKAVvlgvbGb

 Yasunori Kirimoto and Kanahiro Iguchi who are both [MapLibre Voting Members](https://github.com/maplibre/maplibre/blob/main/VOTING_MEMBERS.md) are organizing the User Group.
 The plan is to create online meetups and bring people together who are interested in MapLibre.
-They also have some nice MapLibre swag for you...
+They also have some nice MapLibre swag for you!